carlcs/craft-glob/readme.md

-# Glob plugin for Craft
+# Glob plugin for Craft CMS

 Craft plugin that adds a Twig function to find pathnames in your templates folder matching a pattern.